Applifier/unity-ads-helper/README.md

 * ##### onFinished
   `public static Action onFinished;`

-  Action to be fired when an ad was shown without being skipped.
+  Action to be fired when an ad is shown without being skipped.

 * ##### onSkipped
   `public static Action onSkipped;`

-  Action to be fired when an ad was skipped while being shown.
+  Action to be fired when an ad is skipped while being shown.

 * ##### onFailed
   `public static Action onFailed;`